 What to do in Osaka

 Even if it’s a little shorter on traditional Japanese charms than nearby Kyoto, the city’s thoroughly enjoyable and ultimately unforgettable.
-Waltzing through its streets you’ll dabble in everything from feudal castles to age-old temples & Shinto shrines to some of the best glorious street food you’ll gobble down anywhere in Japan—nay, the world!
+Waltzing through its streets, you’ll dabble in everything from feudal castles to age-old temples & Shinto shrines to some of the best, glorious street food you’ll gobble down anywhere in Japan—nay, the world!

 Want to get started on planning what to do?
 Here are a few of the best places to visit in Osaka:

 - Shinsekai: Dotonbori’s vintage rival to the south of Namba, this area was built prior to WWI as a new vision for the world’s future.
 To get a sense of Osaka’s most happenin’ scene in the 20th century, this is it.
-Beside its colourful & visually-stimulating appearance, Shinsekai unleashes some of Osaka’s tastiest treats like kushi katsu, deep-fried skewers of various meats & vegetables that a particularly well-done and popular in the district.
+Besides its colourful & visually-stimulating appearance, Shinsekai unleashes some of Osaka’s tastiest treats like kushi katsu, deep-fried skewers of various meats & vegetables that are particularly well-done and popular in the district.

 - Sumiyoshi-taisha Shrine: One of the most popular temples & shrines in Osaka, this masterpiece is one of the best examples of the uniquely Japanese sumiyoshi-zukuri architectural style.
 The style’s unique forked gables, appearing much like a samurai crossing two swords, is eye-catching to say the least.
 Although the original 3rd- to 5th-century shrine is long gone, the 1810 reconstruction does the sumiyoshi-zukuri style justice.